bss-aero/bss-aero.github.io/index.md

 # Welcome!

+_DISCLAIMER: we are new, and many things are still in discussion and development, so eventually some changes will happen._

 This is the website for the Brazilian Student Society for Aerospace Research and Development.

 We are engineering students and researchers from Brazil who believe in _user freedom_, _open-source_, and the _maker culture_.